-13:14 Acces ssibilit y B.Arch and M.Arch
+13:14 Accessibility

+13:17 Site Conditions

+13:28 Comprehensive Design

-13:17 Site C Condit ions B.Arch and M.Arch
+B.Arch and M.Arch

-40.00 ~ -

-13:28 Comprehensive Design B.Arch Only
+B.Arch Only

 Given the limited number and specificity of the deficiencies, both programs initiated remedies immediately after the visit.
 The remedies were documented in our annual report, and shown below is our annual report from 2013.
 These remedies have been in place since 2011, and the visiting team will be able to assess their success.